OmarAhmedTHE25th/RachelHateWebsite/README.md

-# RachelHateWebsite# Rachel Hate Website 😤🔥
+# Rachel Hate Website 😤🔥

 Welcome to my very first web development project — a humorous and cathartic HTML/CSS website dedicated to expressing some strong opinions about a certain character from the webtoon *Tower of God*... yes, it's Rachel 😬.